-FY 2022 2-1-1 TEXAS OF THE CONCHO VALLEY STRATEGIC PLAN
+FY 2023 2-1-1 TEXAS OF THE CONCHO VALLEY STRATEGIC PLAN

-- Strategic Goal #1: To handle at least 20,000 calls presented to the 2-1-1 Texas line in the Concho Valley region line, while maintaining a service level of 80% of calls answered within 60 seconds. - O Strategies: Maintain at least two full-time trained Information and Referral Specialists that are available to answer the 2-1-1 line; maintain one full-time Program Coordinator dedicated to maintaining the 2-1-1 database and to serve as back up to answer the 2-1-1 line, as needed, and serving as primary emergency/disaster response point of contact. - o Measures: Handle an average of at least 1,600 calls each month.
+- Strategic Goal #1: To handle at least 20,000 calls presented to the 2-1-1 Texas line in the Concho Valley region line, while maintaining a service level of 80% of calls answered within 60 seconds. - O Strategies: Maintain at least two full-time trained Information and Referral Specialists that are available to answer the 2-1-1 line; maintain one full-time Program Coordinator dedicated to maintaining the 2-1-1 database and to serve as back up to answer the 2-1-1 line, as needed, and serving as primary emergency/disaster response point of contact. - o Measures: Handle an average of at least 1,600 calls each month. - O Strategies: Ensure that all technical equipment, including telephony, internet, and database are functioning adequately throughout the year. - o Measures: Continue to work with local Information Technology staff and the Texas Managed Services Group to ensure that phones are always ready to handle calls. - Strategic Goal #2: Ensure the availability of accurate and current health and human service resource data. - O Strategies: Develop, maintain, use, and disseminate an accurate, up-to-date resource database that contains information about available community resources including details about services they provide and the conditions under which services are available. - O Measures: Continue to complete annual updates on resource information currently in the database, to include follow up with those that did not respond to update requests. - Maintain certified staff to complete the annual updates to database. - O Continue to seek new agencies that meet the Inclusion criteria to include to the local resource database. - Strategic Goal #3: Provide Information and Referral services before, during and after a disaster and/or emergency events as deemed necessary or directed by HHSC. - o Strategies: Maintain relationships with local/regional emergency management staff, TIRN Disaster Coordinator, and other key officials throughout the year.

-- O Strategies: Ensure that all technical equipment, including telephony, internet, and database are functioning adequately throughout the year. - O Measures: Continue to work with local Information Technology staff and the Texas Managed Services Group to ensure that phones are always ready to handle calls. - Strategic Goal #2: Ensure the availability of accurate and current health and human service resource data. - O Strategies: Develop, maintain, use, and disseminate an accurate, up-to-date resource database that contains information about available community resources including details about services they provide and the conditions under which services are available. - O Measures: Continue to complete annual updates on resource information currently in the database, to include follow up with those that did not respond to update requests. - o Maintain certified staff to complete the annual updates to database. - o Continue to seek new agencies that meet the Inclusion criteria to include to the local resource database. - Strategic Goal #3: Provide Information and Referral services before, during and after a disaster and/or emergency events as deemed necessary or directed by HHSC. - O Strategies: Maintain relationships with local/regional emergency management staff, TIRN Disaster Coordinator, and other key officials throughout the year. - Measures: Participate in emergency management planning, response and recovery activities, including monthly Local Emergency Planning Committee meetings, TIRN trainings, and visit with local officials at least twice a year. - O Strategies: Ensure that all key 2-1-1 staff are trained in the FEMA National Incident Management System/Incident Command Structure training, as required by TIRN. - Measures: All key 2-1-1 staff will take the required NIMS training as related to their role in Emergency Response and documentation of all training certificates will be kept in each staff's Professional Development folder. - Strategic Goal #4: Provide outreach and education, at least ten times in each quarter, either virtually, electronic/social media, or in-person within the Concho Valley region, to ensure that there is continuous promotion of the 2-1-1 Texas program. - O Strategies: Provide outreach in each of the 13 counties at least once a quarter by participating in presentations, health fairs, in-service trainings, school events, etc. - Measures: Staff will seek events to participate in on a regular basis by networking with all community partners and providing attendance estimates for each event completed, as available.
+- Measures: Participate in emergency management planning, response and recovery activities, including monthly Local Emergency Planning Committee meetings, TIRN trainings, and visit with local officials at least twice a year. - O Strategies: Ensure that all key 2-1-1 staff are trained in the FEMA National Incident Management System/Incident Command Structure training, as required by TIRN. - Measures: All key 2-1-1 staff will take the required NIMS training as related to their role in Emergency Response and documentation of all training certificates will be kept in each staff's Professional Development folder. - Strategic Goal #4: Provide outreach and education, at least ten times in each quarter, either virtually, electronic/social media, or in-person within the Concho Valley region, to ensure that there is continuous promotion of the 2-1-1 Texas program. - O Strategies: Provide outreach in each of the 13 counties at least once a quarter by participating in presentations, health fairs, in-service trainings, school events, etc. - Measures: Staff will seek events to participate in on a regular basis by networking with all community partners and providing attendance estimates for each event completed, as available. - O Strategies: Promote the 2-1-1 program by submitting articles for publishing in the local newspapers, various relevant publications, via radio and/or television advertising opportunities.
+Utilize virtual opportunities to continue to promote outreach and awareness. - Measures: Maintain copies of all media materials used to promote the 2-1-1 program.